Daniel Rueckert

-Daniel Rueckert (born January 1969) is Professor of Visual Information Processing and former Head of the Department of Computing at Imperial College London.
+Daniel Rueckert (born January 1969) is professor of visual information processing and former head of the Department of Computing at Imperial College London.

-He received a Diploma in Computer Science from the Technical University of Berlin and a PhD in Computer Science from Imperial College London entitled Segmentation and tracking in cardiovascular images using geometrically deformable models and templates.
+He received a diploma in computer science from Technische Universität Berlin and a PhD in computer science from Imperial College London entitled Segmentation and tracking in cardiovascular images using geometrically deformable models and templates.

 He is a Fellow of the Royal Academy of Engineering, a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and a Fellow of the Academy of Medical Sciences.

 He has an h-index of 111.

+Since May 2023, Rueckert is a director of the Munich Center for Machine Learning.
+He was elected a Fellow of the Royal Society in 2025.
+In 2025, he received the Gottfried Wilhelm Leibniz Prize.